By: Julia Johnson, Manager of Farm Animal Welfare at the ASPCA

 The ASPCA’s Shop With Your Heart program was launched in 2016 to connect the growing number of conscientious shoppers with farms and companies working to build a more humane and transparent food system.
 Inclusion on the ASPCA list is based purely on merit of companies earning a meaningful and independent animal welfare certification—and showcasing the certification logo on its products.

 Navigating labels and welfare claims can be confusing, so the ASPCA recommends that those who buy meat, eggs or dairy seek out products bearing the logo of a meaningful, third-party program.
-Hart Dairy’s products were added to the Shop With Your Heart list because they display the Certified Humane seal with an additional Grass-Fed distinction—and Hart Dairy is the first pasteurized dairy cow operation in the United States to achieve these higher standards.
+Hart Dairy’s products were added to the Shop With Your Heart list because they display the Certified Humane seal with an additional Grass-Fed distinction—and Hart Dairy is the first pasteurized dairy cow milk sold in the United States to achieve these higher standards.

 Currently, nearly ten billion farm animals are confined and suffering in inhumane farming conditions.
 For dairy cattle, that usually means cows are tethered by their neck to the same stall every day for 24 hours except when milked.
 In these environments, dairy cows may undergo painful procedures such as tail docking and horn removal without analgesic methods or anesthesia—and are routinely given hormones and antibiotics.